 Pop on the lid and leave in a cool dark place for a week until ready to use.
 Keeps for up to 6 months unopened, once open use within a few weeks and keep in the fridge.

-Serve with fish or make up a wild sea tartar sauce team fore style, coming soon in our feature with the lovely folk at grow eat gather
+Finally, serve with fish or make up a wild sea tartar sauce team fore style.
+Coming soon in our feature with the lovely folk at grow eat gather.